 *Create a tag in Trello or in your collection process of choice so that you can easily filter and analyze your customer feedback

 Step 2: Perform Qualitative Data Analysis

-You have collected the customer feedback.
-Now, it will be essential that you begin the qualitative data analysis process so you are able to correctly analyze and respond to the feedback.
+Now that you have collected customer feedback, it is essential to begin the qualitative data analysis process.
+When done well, you will be able to correctly analyze and respond to the feedback.

 First, separate your feedback into three categories: positive, negative, and neutral.
 Next, read through the negative feedback and look for trends.
 Is more than one customer saying the same thing?
 If so, it could be important and worth more focus.

-Then go through the neutral feedback.
-A hidden gem can often be found here.
-While most responses appear fairly generic look once again for trends.
-Open up your creative channels and see if there might be a second degree of separation between what they are saying and what could be done.
+Next, go through the neutral feedback.
+A hidden gem often occurs here.
+While most responses appear fairly generic, be sure to look once again for trends.
+Open up your creative channels.
+See if there might be a second degree of separation between what they are saying and what you can do.

-Lastly, perform your qualitative data analysis upon your positive feedback.
+Finally, perform your qualitative data analysis upon your positive feedback.
 What do your customers love?
 Organize it in hierarchical manner.
-After you have identified their greatest affinities it is time to implement.
+After you have identified their greatest affinities, it is time to implement them.

 Always be thinking about how you can highlight your strengths.
-Conversely, think about how to turn your weaknesses into a positive?
+Conversely, think about how to turn your weaknesses into a positive.
 If you are able to listen and react, company growth will be inevitable.
 Positive growth and change is always the child of your qualitative data analysis of customer feedback.
 Be sure to nurture this child as you would any other.
 Over time, you will see it grow into something wonderful.

 Subscribe to the SERP